447group4/Database/README.md

 **Maryland_Counties_Population.sql**:
 Contains:
-- ONLY population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts
+- ONLY population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts.

 **Maryland_Points.sql**:
 Contains: